Club-INTech/CoVAPSy/docs/building_docs.md

 <img src="../img/favicon.png" alt="A square version of the autotech logo.
 It is used as a favicon for the site" title="A UST-10lx Lidar" width="200" align="right"/>

 !!! warning
-    due diffence in how the HTML and markdown are compiled, there are diffrent paths when adding images in html and markdown
+    Due to differences in how the HTML and Markdown are compiled, there are different paths when adding images in HTML and Markdown.

 <div style="clear: both;"></div> <!-- ensure no overlap with next element -->

 ### Admonitions

 Admonitions are a way to highlight important information in your documentation.
-MkDocs supports several types of admonitions, such as notes, warnings/caution, danger and tips/hint.
+MkDocs supports several types of admonitions, such as notes, warnings/caution, danger, and tips/hint.
 Here is an example of how to use them:

 ```
 !!! note